crmplease/coder/README.md

 - setProperty: property name, to which need to add value/constant, property should be array
 - setPath: path in array where need to add value
 - setValue: value, which need to add to return array

+Config for AddToFileReturnArrayByKeyRector:
+- setPath: path in array where need to add key => value
+- setKey: key, by which need to add to return array
+- setValue: value, which need to add to return array by key

 Config for AddToReturnArrayByKeyRector:
 - setMethod: method name, to which need to add value/constant to return array by key, method should have only one return statement, which return array